 When you have two characters with tons of sexual chemistry, but unable to act on it, you have Unresolved Sexual Tension.
-They could be prevented from acting on it for a number of reasons, but something external to their relationship is blocking it from happening.
+They could be prevented from acting on it for a number of reasons.
+They could have internal conflict, or there could be external forces influencing them.

-In Bones, Brennan and Booth have Unresolved Sexual Tension but don’t act on it because of a combination of maintaining a working relationship and fear of being hurt.
-In Battlestar Galactica, Starbuck and Apollo don’t act on their Unresolved Sexual Tension because Starbuck was previously involved with Apollo’s brother and they feel it’s inappropriate.
+In Bones, Brennan and Booth have Unresolved Sexual Tension but don’t act on it.
+This is because of a combination of needing to maintain a working relationship, and fear of being hurt.
+Starbuck and Apollo in Battlestar Galactica don’t act on their Unresolved Sexual Tension.
+Starbuck was previously involved with Apollo’s brother and they feel it’s inappropriate.

 In both these cases the audience “ships” the couple, they desire seeing them getting together and hope for it.
 And in both these cases, the story maintains a tease of maybe… maybe… nope.